gjohl/ml-practice/notes/software/system_design_notes.md

 - Requires three-way handshake to establish connection which is slower.

 Use cases:
-- Media streaming (HTTP live streaming or MPEG-DASH)
+- Media streaming (HTTP live-streaming or MPEG-DASH)

 Adaptive bitrate streaming
 - TCP adjusts transmission speed in response to network conditions